fizlip/botify/README.md

 # Botify.

 Botify is a bot marketplace that connects developers and users.
-It uses the new IERC6551 ethereum contract which allows us to create NFTs that acts as contracts which can own assets on the blockchain.
+It uses the new [ERC6551 NFT Bound accounts](https://eips.ethereum.org/EIPS/eip-6551) which allows us to create NFTs that acts as contracts which can own assets on the blockchain.
 We combine this feature with chainlink functions to create NFT tokens that can execute software in exchange for tokens.